Connect with others who understand.

 Multiple Sclerosis and Stroke: Does MS Raise the Risk?

-People living with multiple sclerosis (MS) have an increased risk for stroke, which can be life-threatening.
-Complicating matters, stroke and MS flares share symptoms, which can make it difficult to get an accurate diagnosis and necessary treatment.
-Knowing the signs of stroke and when to seek emergency treatment might just save your life.
+People with multiple sclerosis (MS) have a higher risk of stroke compared to those without the condition.
+Stroke is a serious health problem that can be life-threatening.
+To add to the challenge, strokes and MS flares can share similar symptoms, which might delay an accurate diagnosis and timely treatment.
+Recognizing the signs of a stroke and knowing when to seek emergency treatment just might save your life.

-Read on to learn what causes stroke, why people with MS are more likely to experience stroke, and what you can do to protect yourself or your loved one.
+Keep reading to learn about the causes of stroke, why people with MS are at higher risk, and steps you can take to protect yourself or someone you care about.

-Less common is a hemorrhagic stroke, caused by a blood vessel in the brain bursting.
+• Hemorrhagic stroke — This type of stroke is less common and is caused by a blood vessel in the brain bursting.

 There are two main types of stroke.
 Ischemic strokes, which are more common, involve a blocked blood vessel in the brain.
+Hemorrhagic strokes occur when a blood vessel in the brain bursts, causing bleeding.
 (Adobe Stock)

 Emergency Treatment

-If you’re living with MS and suddenly experience new or worsening, severe symptoms, you should go to the ER — even if you think it may just be a relapse.
-Symptoms that may indicate stroke and not an MS relapse:
+If you have MS and suddenly develop new or severe symptoms, go to the ER — even if you think it might just be a relapse.
+Symptoms that may indicate stroke and not an MS relapse include:

 • Sudden numbness or weakness, especially on one side of the body